spences10/scottspence.com/posts/making-a-robots-txt-syntax-highlighter-for-vs-code.md

 blocked ChatGPT in the `robots.txt` file on my site. 😅

-I've had all sorts of stuff added to that file over the years, and to be honest, this is the only time I've know for sure that it works! 😂
+I've had all sorts of stuff added to that file over the years, and to be honest, this is the only time I've known for sure that it works! 😂

 Anyway, real quick, if you don't want ChatGPT crawling your site, add this to your `robots.txt` file: